wcfrobert/wcfrobert.github.io/_posts/2023-01-12-romanticism.md

 * Children
 * Constant companion and friend in old age
 * Objective to be loved and played with.
-Better than a dog anyhow (Jesus...
+Better than a dog anyhow (wow...
 Darwin!)
 * Someone to take care of the house
 * Charm of music, female chit-chat which is good for ones health
 * Intolerable to think of spending one's life alone, working like a neuter bee.